-Australian & New Zealand Children's Haematology/Oncology Group (ANZCHOG) has released COVID-19 guidance for children and young people undergoing cancer treatment including about school and social distancing.
-It is updated to reflect changes and you can read it and download the pdf here.
+Australian & New Zealand Children's Haematology/Oncology Group (ANZCHOG) COVID-19 guidance for children and young people undergoing cancer treatment includes information about school and social distancing.
+Read further ANZCHOG recommendations here.

 Do you have a question about your child and COVID-19 precautions?

-If your question, about your child being treated for cancer and COVID-19 precautions, has not been answered by the information provided on this page you can contact the OTC at the Cancer Centre for Children who will be happy to help you.
+If your question, about your child being teated for cancer and COVID-19 precautions, has not been answered by the information provided on this page you can contact the Clinic at the Cancer Centre for Children and we will be happy to help you.